wloderhose/hip-pager-bot/README.md

 Set function to fire when the bot pings (every 30 seconds)

- - `callback` The funciton that fires on ping
+ - `callback` A funciton that fires on ping

 ### bot.onInvite(accept, callback)